Andy Murray wins in his return to the Davis Cup - WHIZ News

+MADRID (AP) — Andy Murray had been in a similar position before, struggling and needing a big comeback to pull off an important victory.

+And like he’s done so many times in his career, he again came through with a big rally, this time to give Britain a point in his return to the Davis Cup.

-Murray trailed 4-1 in the third set and 4-1 in the decisive tiebreaker, but came back both times to give Britain a 1-0 lead over the Netherlands in Group E of the Davis Cup Finals.
+Murray defeated Tallon Griekspoor 6-7 (7), 6-4, 7-6 (5) on Wednesday after trailing 4-1 in the third set and 4-1 in the decisive tiebreaker, giving his team a 1-0 lead over the Netherlands in Group E of the new Davis Cup Finals.

+“I’ve found a way to win matches many times in my career when I’ve not been playing well,” Murray said.
+“You can draw on that a little bit.
+I came up with some really good defensive shots at the end of the tiebreak and found a way to win.”

 Murray had not played in the Davis Cup since 2016, when Britain lost to Argentina in the semifinals.
 In October, the three-time Grand Slam champion won his first title since undergoing hip surgery in January.